 Individual employee accountability is important if you want the whole team to perform well.

 When assessing this, ask yourself the following questions:

-- When a project doesn’t go according to plan, do members take accountability?
+- Do members take accountability when a project doesn’t go according to plan?
 Or do they shift the blame?